Sapporo Municipal Subway: Fares

-Commuter passes offer unlimited rides between specific stations during their period of validity.
-There are two types of commuter pass: one for those commuting to their workplace and one for students; both are available for one- or three-month periods, and can be purchased from commuter pass sales offices located at major stations.
-All stations accept the SAPICA rechargeable IC cards which can be used as a fare card for the subway.
+Commuter passes, able to be loaded onto SAPICA, offer unlimited rides between specific stations during their period of validity.
+There are two types of commuter pass: one for those commuting to workplaces and one for students.
+Both are available for one-month or three-month periods, and can be newly purchased from commuter pass sales offices located at major stations.
+Standard SAPICA cards may be upgraded to a commuter pass through ticket vending machines.
+Commuter SAPICA cards automatically downgrade to standard SAPICA cards once the time period expires.

+Since 2025 April 26, EMV contactless credit cards can also be used as a ticket, powered by stera transit, a transit ticketing system from SMBC.
+To access usage history, riders must register for an account with Q-Move by QUADRAC.

 Shopping areas

 There are two main shopping areas located underground, connected to the exits of three central stations on the Namboku line: Sapporo Station, Susukino Station, and Odori Station.
 Pole Town is an extensive shopping area that lies between Susukino and Odori stations.
-Aurora Town is a shopping arcade that is connected to Sapporo station.
-It links some of the main shopping malls in Sapporo, such as Daimaru, JR Tower, Esta, and Stellar Place.
+Aurora Town is a shopping arcade connected to Sapporo Station, linking some of the main shopping malls in Sapporo, such as Daimaru, JR Tower, and Stellar Place.

+In addition to the underground shopping corridors, an underground walkway also connects Odori Station to Bus Center Mae station and its neighboring bus center.
+There are few stores in this walkway.